Zoomdata/composer-formula/README.rst

 ================
-zoomdata-formula
+composer-formula
 ================

-Install, configure and run the Zoomdata services.
+Install, configure and run the Composer services.

 **IMPORTANT!**

 This code is experimental and still in development.
-It is not officially supported by Zoomdata, Inc. and provided for evaluation purposes only.
+It is not officially supported by Logi Analytics, Inc. and provided for evaluation purposes only.

 **NOTE**